 Let people see your page when they are logged out of Facebook – remove all age and country restrictions:

-From the general tab (as described above) click on ‘Age restrictions’.
+From the General tab (as described above) click on ‘Age restrictions’.
+Set this to ‘PUBLIC’.

-Set this to ‘Anyone 13+’.
-I would recommend this option to most businesses if the content is suitable to people over the age of 13.
+I recommend the PUBLIC option to most businesses if the content is suitable.

 Be responsible – if you only ever post adult content or sell alcohol put age restrictions on the Facebook page.